-SMW’s executive leadership placement ensures that businesses remain strong, revenue-generating, and relevant during times of change.
+SMW’s interim executive leadership placement ensures that businesses remain strong, revenue-generating, and relevant during times of change.

 Any business owner or leader who hears about an interim executive is immediately tempted to acquire one.
 Getting an experienced executive to parachute in and help your business is invaluable.
 An interim executive can come in at a time of change or a crisis and leave you with a disaster-free business.
 Even though this is a dream come true for managers, many businesses are hesitant about hiring interim executives.
 Considering how expensive higher up C- level executives are, companies are afraid of the expensive bill.
 The truth is, it’s actually cheaper than hiring a permanent executive and adds much more value to your organization.